masiuciszek/dev-journal/README.md

 Some other useful meetings have ben the WHY meetings, where we looking into the backlog once a week to find the most important task that we could move into the todo list.
 Another great oppertinouty to see how the company works and how I can be more involved in the whole work.

+#### Retro meeting
+Every fifth week we have a retro meeting in the team where we discuss on how it went , both posetive things and what can be improved, also som questions that we would like to be answered.

 ## What I learned <a name = "learned" > </a>